aiidateam/aiida-core/docs/source/working_with_aiida/troubleshooting.rst

 =============================================================

-Those tips are useful when your database is very large, i.e. several hundreds of thousands of nodes and workflows or more.
+Those tips are useful when your database is very large, i.e. several hundreds of thousands of nodes or more.
 With such large databases the hard drive may be constantly working and the computer slowed down a lot.
 Below are some solutions to take care of the most typical reasons.